albinoloverats/encrypt/docs/ReadMe.txt

-encrypt - 201207 (alpha)                                   5th June 2012
+encrypt - 2012.-1 (pre-release)                            7th Sept 2012

 A few notes before release:
  - Data is now compressed before encryption
-   - Don't compress if the data is already compressed
+   - TODO: Don't compress if the data is already compressed
    - Allow the user to toggle compression via command line argument
    - Update/Check compatibility on Windows/Mac OS X
+     - Windows GUI is being a pain in the arse
+     - Mac OS X requires Homebrew, GTK, GDK, etc and X11
    - Update build scripts to link to liblzma
    - Add compression support to Android app